-The Board met seven times during 2023, the calendar year being our fiscal year.
-Each member of our Board attended at least 75% of the meetings held by our Board and the meetings held by the committees of our Board on which such member served during the period for which he or she served as a Director.
-Each Director is expected to attend annual meetings of shareholders.
-In 2023, all of our Directors serving at that time attended the annual meeting of shareholders.
+The Board met six times during 2024, the calendar year being our fiscal year.
+In 2024, each member of our Board attended at least 75% of the aggregate number of meetings of the Board and the committees on which he or she served (held during the period in which the director served).
+Each director is expected to attend the Company's annual meetings of shareholders.
+In 2024, all of our Directors attended the annual meeting of shareholders.